-In Shalak's artistic practice, she fuses the spirit and the aesthetics of traditional South American muralism with contemporary graffiti & street art.
+In Shalak's artistic practice, she fuses the spirit of South American muralism with contemporary street art.
 Shalak's distinctive multi-layered and signature use of colour are emblematic of her unique style that inhabits the realm of psychedelic magical realism.
 Specializing on her acclaimed series of evocative "Animal Spirits" and vibrant human portraits, she creates visual narratives that strive to honour the sacred power of Nature.
 Frequently Shalak will juxtapose her Spirit Animals with environmentally devastated habitats to call attention to the critical mistreatment of our natural resources, Pachamama.
 The Spirit Animals she paints are most often endangered animals, and their bold presence is a conscious reminder that their existence is at risk because of our ego-driven-addicted-busy-daze-of-never-ending-urban-life-consumption.

 Her murals have contributed culture, life, consciousness and personality to public and otherwise forgotten spaces.
 Shalak shares her passion for freedom of expression, and has facilitated visual art workshops to at risk youth, women and community empowerment groups, as well as prisoners in various countries across the Americas, Europe, the Middle East and in Africa.
 Her artistic work and community art-reach is rooted in the social and cultural values she received from her family who immigrated to Canada as part of the Chilean political diaspora caused by the country's military dictatorship in the 1970's.